rscgithubveracode/aws-account-onboarding-lambda-clone/README.md

 Add `--region` option if you want it in a particular region.

+# Generate the artifacts

+Let's package our java code as a zip.
+Run the following command from the root level of project `cloud-samples`,

+`./gradlew buildZip`

+Gradle will generate the zip under the project in the path `build/distributions/cloud-samples.zip`.

 # Deploy artifacts and lambda function - One time process

-Now that you have created a s3 bucket, let's deploy our lambda function.
+Now that you have created a s3 bucket and our lambda function artifact, let's deploy our lambda function using the configuration file `template.yml`

 The deploy script uses aws cloudformation to package the artifacts and create the lambda function.